MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-high-availability-clusters.md

 ### Manage a gateway cluster

-Once you create a cluster of two or more gateways, all gateway management operations, such as granting administrative permissions to a gateway, apply to all gateways that are part of the cluster.
+Once you create a cluster of two or more gateways, all gateway management operations, such as granting administrative permissions to a gateway or adding data sources/connections, apply to all gateways that are part of the cluster.

 For example, in **Manage gateways** in Power BI, administrators see the list of registered clusters or individual gateways, but do not see the individual gateway instances that are members of the cluster.